IndigoDomotics/PhotoFrame/README.md

 Plugin Configuration:
 ---------------------
-There is no configuration fro the plugin itself.
+There is no configuration for the plugin itself.

 Device Configuration: